Free Walking Tour Berlin

 Here are a few tips to make the most of your visit to the Mauermuseum – Museum Haus am Checkpoint Charlie:

-• Allow plenty of time: With so much to see and learn, allocate at least a few hours to explore the exhibits thoroughly.
+Allow plenty of time: Too much to see and learn requires visitors to spend a minimum of two hours exploring the exhibits properly.

 Conclusion